obafema/dareyio-pbl/Project17.md

 ![image](https://user-images.githubusercontent.com/87030990/173440038-7b3ddf04-153b-4e03-8260-b1de3828421b.png)
 ![image](https://user-images.githubusercontent.com/87030990/173440387-1eb3477d-f0e0-425a-bd6b-175c8a0ceccc.png)

 Error while creating rds subnet group.
-The 3rd and 4th subnets were shuffled into the same AZ
+The 3rd and 4th subnets were shuffled into the same AZ which throws the error below:

+Error creating DB as private-subnet3 and 4 were shuffled into the same AZ (us-east-2b) as shown below
 ![image](https://user-images.githubusercontent.com/87030990/173157057-99366f11-72d0-4663-b010-87d8de5923b9.png)

+Resolution: The infrastructure was destroyed by running terraform destroy and the Count index for Availability Zone of the private subnets was increased  by 1 ([count index + 1]) in order to reshuffle the availability zone.

 ![image](https://user-images.githubusercontent.com/87030990/173161956-2a767290-3927-49c6-abb3-70d6ad41f56e.png)

+Terraform validate was ran to validate the codes.
+Terrafor apply was executed after checking the plan with terraform plan

 ![image](https://user-images.githubusercontent.com/87030990/173161920-850210a0-26de-4c10-a265-fc8c431fb93d.png)